 The team lead would want to know how was the team doing at handling emails but he got no answers.
 All he could see was the number of emails received and sent.

-The support team realized the need for a tool that would help them manage shared inboxes better, with more visibility into conversations and status of emails.
+The support team realized the need for a tool that would help them manage shared inboxes better, with more visibility into conversations and the status of emails.

 They started looking for an email management solution and stumbled upon Hiver—it’s been smooth sailing ever since.